Programme summary

 What we're doing

-As part of an ongoing focus to provide a safe, accessible and better-connected transport network for the Rototuna Growth Cell, we’re planning to connect Borman Road from the Horsham Downs Road intersection to Kimbrae Drive.
+As part of an ongoing focus to provide a safe, accessible and better-connected transport network in Rototuna, we’re connecting Borman Road from the Horsham Downs Road intersection to Kimbrae Drive.

-We’ll also be upgrading the Borman Road and Horsham Downs Road intersection to a raised intersection with traffic lights and lighting and upgrading parts of Horsham Downs Road and Borman Road to include shared paths to make it safer for everyone.
+We’ll also upgrade the Borman Road and Horsham Downs Road intersection to have traffic lights and upgrading parts of Horsham Downs Road and Borman Road to include shared paths to make it safer for everyone.

-These works aim to transform the current rural road layout into an urban road that’s safer and for all road users, including pedestrians and people on bikes and scooters.
+These works will transform the current rural road layout into an urban road that’s safer and for all road users, including pedestrians and people on bikes and scooters.

 Why we're doing it